Rodrigo Palomino

-José Ángel Rodrigo Palomino Ortiz (born 22 July 1973) is an Australian former soccer midfielder, who played nine years in Belgium.
+José Ángel Rodrigo Palomino Ortiz (born 22 July 1973) is an Australian former soccer player who played as a forward, spending nine years in Belgium.

 Career

 Palomino played in Australia for Granville Waratah, Belmore Hercules and in Belgium for KSV Waregem, RC Tournai, Wawel Kraków in Poland and Royal Racing Club Touraisien and Francs Borains in Belgium again.

 Personal life

 He was born in Spain to Chilean parents and is of Australian heritage.